 POSTED: 13 Feb 2018

-The Bespoke Skincare Movement: How Creating Your Own Skincare Routine Went Viral
+How Creating Your Own Skincare Routine Became Mainstream

-Once your skin has become comfortable with your new skincare routine, you can start to have a little more fun.
-Introduce a masking and exfoliating step once a week. this will resurface your skin, target particular problems and nourish it.
-The choice of chemical or physical exfoliating products will depend on your skin type (only use chemical exfoliants on dry skin).
-This is also the case with the mask as it will depend on your skin type and problem areas.
-Other add-ons to your daily skincare routine include facial essence if you have dry skin as well as face serums.
-The latter allows you to use active ingredients like Retinol and Vitamin C in formulations that are more easily absorbed by the skin and the concentrations can be more easily adjusted.
+Once your skin has settled into the basics, you can start to have a little more fun.
+Add a weekly masking and exfoliating step to resurface, target specific problems and nourish the skin.
+The choice of chemical or physical exfoliant depends on your skin type, and the same goes for the mask.
+Other add-ons include a facial essence if you have dry skin, as well as face serums.
+Serums are particularly useful here, since they let you use actives like retinoids and vitamin C in formats the skin absorbs easily, at concentrations you can adjust over time.

 Authored by: